spatie/laravel-newsletter/README.md

 ## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we appreciated you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.
+All postcards will are published [on our website](https://spatie.be/en/opensource/laravel).

 ## Installation

-You can install this package via Composer using:
+You can install this package via composer using:

 ```bash
 composer require spatie/laravel-newsletter